 Status.
 Policies are disabled by default.
 To enable a policy, select the policy number from the drop-down menu, and click the radio button beside Enable.

-You can create two kinds of policies, one kind to manage Internet access and another kind to manage inbound traffic.
+You can create a policy to manage Internet access.

 To create an Internet Access policy: